 The council initially granted planning permission in October 2003.
 Quinn Glass then submitted a subsequent application to increase the size of its proposed plant by 25%, build more production lines and change the furnace.
 Although this meant the company was forced by the High Court to make a fresh application, it used the previous planning permission granted for the smaller plant to continue building work in the interim.

 Quinn received planning permission for an eight machine line / three filling line factory in October 2003.
 The bottling and filling plant is in full production and has a capacity of 1.2 billion glass containers a year.
 The UK glass market currently has a demand of about 7 billion glass bottles a year.

 Quinn had originally received planning permission from the city council to operate two oxyfuel furnaces and eight glass making lines.
-The company later changed its plans to put in place two larger gas fuelled furnaces and 13 machine lines, a 60% increase in size.
+The company later changed its plans to put in place two larger gas fuelled furnaces and 13 machine lines, a 60%